mdesnoyer/wonderland/README.md

 - When working on feature, cut a branch from `development`, give it a sensible name, e.g. `eh-123` where EH is your initials and 123 is the ticket number OR `eh-new-feature-thing`
 - Work on this branch, when your feature is complete, open a Pull Request against `development` (you may need to rebase) and assign to Ed Henderson (or other person that is not you)
+- Make sure you can run `gulp live` against it and it builds
+- Make sure you can run `gulp debug` against it and it builds
 - Make sure there is a meaninful PR message
-- Once signed off, you can squash your branch into 1 commit and merge to `development` and you can test said feature on the Development site
+- Once signed off, you can squash your branch into 1 commit and merge to `development`
+- Once development site is built, please test
 - After merging, please delete your branch

 ```